How to Make Grilled Pizza

 8. Grill pizza in two stages

-The biggest tips for easy grilled pizza are to cook it in two stages and add the toppings off the heat.
+My biggest tips for easy grilled pizza are to cook it in two stages and add the toppings off the heat.
 First grill the dough on one side with no toppings.
-Then take if off the heat and take a pause (for a few minutes or even a few hours; keep this flexibility in mind if you’re prepping for a pizza party).
+It should look cooked, not raw, on the underside, and you'll have some light grill marks.
+Then take if off the heat and take a pause (for a few minutes or even a few hours; keep this flexibility in mind should you decide to host a pizza party at some point).
 When you’re ready to press "go," turn the pizza cooked side up and arrange the toppings.
 Then set it back on the grill.
 No overcooked crusts, no singed eyebrows.

 Epicurious takes you through two-step grilling with an exciting pizza topped with the spiced chili paste called harissa, plus a refreshing salad.